Aussie cycling sensation: Conquering the climb no one could see

 “It's one of those invisible injuries.
 I had so much testing and everything was coming back fine.”

-Insert VIS Sports Doctor, Alice McNamara and VIS physiotherapist, Alison Low.
+Enter VIS Sports Doctor, Alice McNamara and VIS physiotherapist, Alison Low into the picture.

 “The diagnosis process (with Dr. McNamara) was initially challenging because Sarah’s symptoms were complex and not easily pinned down,” said Low.
 “However, once Alice referred her for assessment of a potential iliac artery issue, the picture became much clearer.”